In shift, Biden taps career diplomat, not politician, for ambassador to China | Politics

 The choice of Burns, a retired career foreign service officer who served as under secretary of state between 2005 and 2008, marks a shift for the role of the ambassador to Beijing, the ranks of which over the past decade have been filled by former politicians, not seasoned diplomats.
 If confirmed by the Senate, Burns would head to China as the two countries' ties are at their lowest point in decades, and fill a post left vacant since October, after former President Donald Trump's envoy to China, Terry Branstad, stepped down.

-Veteran U.S. diplomat Nicholas Burns has been nominated by President Joe Biden to serve as U.S. ambassador to China, the White House said on Friday, signaling the administration may be looking for the envoy to play a more central role in the increasingly fractious relations between the two global rivals.
+President Joe Biden plans to nominate veteran U.S. diplomat Nicholas Burns to serve as U.S. ambassador to China, the White House said on Friday, signaling the administration may be looking for the envoy to play a more central role in the increasingly fractious relations between the two global rivals.
 The choice of Burns, a retired career foreign service officer who served as under secretary of state between 2005 and 2008, marks a shift for the role of the ambassador to Beijing, the ranks of which over the past decade have been filled by former politicians, not seasoned diplomats.

 If confirmed by the Senate, Burns would head to China as the two countries' ties are at their lowest point in decades, and fill a post left vacant since October, after former President Donald Trump's envoy to China, Terry Branstad, stepped down.
-The United States and China, currently the world's No. 1 and No. 2 economies, are at odds over issues including trade, technology, U.S. arms sales to Taiwan and Chinese military activities in the disputed South China Sea, with each accusing the other of deliberately provocative behavior.
+The United States and China, the world's No. 1 and No. 2 economies, are at odds over issues across the board, including trade, technology, the coronavirus, Taiwan, and Chinese military activities in the disputed South China Sea, with each accusing the other of deliberately provocative behavior.

+A new headache Burns would have to deal with is fallout from the Taliban takeover https://www.reuters.com/world/asia-pacific/afghanistan-edge-after-anti-taliban-protest-east-kabul-calm-airlift-goes-2021-08-19 of Afghanistan and the chaotic U.S. evacuation from Kabul https://www.reuters.com/world/asia-pacific/nato-pledges-speed-evacuations-afghanistan-criticism-mounts-2021-08-20, which has raised questions about the Biden administration's ability to swiftly shift focus to the Indo-Pacific region and countering China.
+China has not officially recognized the Taliban as Afghanistan's new rulers, but its foreign minister, Wang Yi, last month hosted Mullah Baradar, chief of the group's political office, and has said the world should guide and support the country as it transitions to a new government instead of putting more pressure on it.

+'INTIMATE UNDERSTANDING' The White House on Friday also announced Biden's intent to nominate Rahm Emanuel https://www.reuters.com/world/asia-pacific/biden-plans-nominate-rahm-emanuel-be-japan-ambassador-white-house-2021-08-20, a former U.S. lawmaker who served as chief of staff to former President Barack Obama and as mayor of Chicago, to be ambassador to Japan, a U.S. ally increasingly at odds with Beijing.

-While Burns is not seen as a China policy specialist, neither were the previous four U.S. ambassadors to Beijing.
-Burns, however, has ties to Biden, having served as an adviser to his election campaign, and has worked closely over the years with some of Biden's most trusted advisers, including Secretary of State Antony Blinken.
+While Burns is not considered a China policy specialist, neither were the previous four U.S. ambassadors to Beijing.
+He does have close ties to Biden, though, having served as an adviser to his election campaign, and has worked closely over the years with some of the president's most trusted advisers, including Secretary of State Antony Blinken.

-Former Republican President George W. Bush appointed him as under secretary for political affairs, historically the State Department's third-ranking official, with global responsibilities, where he served until 2008.
+Former Republican President George W. Bush appointed Burns as under secretary for political affairs, historically the State Department's third-ranking official, with global responsibilities, where he served until 2008.
+Evan Medeiros, an Asia specialist in the Obama administration now at Georgetown University, said the choice of Burns indicated Biden sought a new model of communication with Beijing at a time when regular high-level dialogues have atrophied in the face of increasingly ideological competition.

+"What you're saying is we need a work horse, not a show horse," he said.
+"We want our ambassador to be among the key players in the relationship, and we need somebody who understands great power politics."
+Trump had named Branstad, hoping the former Iowa governor could leverage ties with Chinese officials – including Xi Jinping before he became China's top leader – to help navigate trade tensions.
+But the two sides plunged headlong into an unprecedented trade war anyway.

+As tensions between Beijing and Washington have escalated in recent years, the China-based role of the U.S. ambassador has been increasingly constrained, particularly as Beijing has sought to curtail the ambassador's engagement with ordinary people.
+With the Biden administration indicating a reluctance to return to regular, structured, high-level dialogue Beijing has sought, some analysts say it is possible the ambassador will take on a more pivotal role as a result.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)